-The climate is typical of southwestern Oregon-mild, moist winters and warm dry summers with summer temperatures ranging from the 70s to the 90's.
+The climate is typical of southwestern Oregon-mild, moist winters and warm dry summers with summer temperatures ranging from the 70's to the 90's.
 Rainfall averages 63 inches per year from October to June.
 Snow is normal on the district during the winter and usually occurs at 1,000 feet and higher elevations.
 The topography ranges from moderate slopes to steep, rugged slopes.
 Small drainages, ridges, bluffs, and waterfalls are abundant.

-In general, the District supports excellent stands of old-growth and mature second growth Douglasfir in association with western hemlock, Port-Orford-cedar, western redcedar, true firs, and many species of hardwoods.
-The District also hosts a variety of ground vegetation and brush species, including pacific rhododendron, salal, sword and bracken fern, manzanita, and huckleberry.
-The scenic diversity on this District is outstanding.
+In general, the Districts support excellent stands of old-growth and mature second growth Douglasfir in association with western hemlock, Port-Orford-cedar, western redcedar, true firs, and many species of hardwoods.
+The Districts also host a variety of ground vegetation and brush species, including pacific rhododendron, salal, sword and bracken fern, manzanita, and huckleberry.